-A Message from Mette Le Jakobsen, Managing Director – Friday 24 July 2020
+A Message from Mette Le Jakobsen, Managing Director – Friday 16 October 2020

 We ask that you do your bit by ensuring that you let us know if you, or the person you support, has symptoms which could be Covid-19 related, and by ensuring that you provide face coverings for wearing in environments where social distancing is not possible, such as shops, as per Government guidance.

-EmployAbility & Future Choices:
+EmployAbility and Future Choices:

 - EmployAbility are supporting people who are re-entering the workplace after being furloughed, and sadly also now support people who have been laid off as a result of the pandemic’s impact on employment.

 Short Breaks Banstead: